 Examining Results for Inspire Medical’s Upper Airway Stimulation

 Inspire Medical’s Upper Airway Stimulation system remains one of the most exciting recent breakthroughs in the treatment of obstructive sleep apnea.
-Dr. Kezirian and Keck Medicine of USC were the first center in the western United States to offer this therapy.
+Dr. Kezirian was the first surgeon in the western United States to offer this therapy after FDA approval in 2014.
 Our continued enthusiasm for Upper Airway Stimulation as an important sleep apnea treatment is based on the excellent results we have seen in our patients.
 We believe that our results reflect the combination of:

 • the Upper Airway Stimulation technology and the support of Inspire Medical personnel